moubid/Handwritten-digit-recognizer/README.md

 used python version: 3.9

-This project is open-source, feel free to developing it's features!
+This project is open-source, feel free to develop it's features!

 Licensed under the MIT License.